ellaliws/Exploratory-Data-Analysis-on-Recipes/README.md

 - `'rating'` : Average Rating of the recipe as floats
 - `'minutes'` : Minutes to prepare recipe as integers
 - `'nutrition'` : Nutrition information in the form [calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)]; PDV stands for “percentage of daily value”
+- `'description'` : User-provided description
+- `'n_ingredients'` : number of ingredients in the recipe

 ---